Browse Articles

 export class AppModule { }

-Now there are some important classes that need to be imported inside the component like FormControl, FormArray like listed below :
+Now some important classes need to be imported inside the component like FormControl, and FormArray listed below:

 import { Component } from '@angular/core';